-13.2 Connectivity Check
+14.1 Connectivity Check

-Send a "technical" test-message to a TSO-endpoint.
-This is because you in all likelihood will communicate with a TSO on a NEM network, but connectivity to other endpoints might also be necessary or useful to monitor.
+To properly monitor your endpoint send a "technical" test-message to a TSO-endpoint.
+This is because you likely will communicate with a TSO on a NEM network.
+You should send such a message every 5 minutes, but not more frequently.
+The result of this connectivity check should be picked up by your alarm/monitoring system.